Avi-Cohen-Nehemia/team-picker/README.md

 The core of the challenge is to create a tool which randomly picks 5-a-side football teams from a list of 10 names.

 ## Additional features
+- [x] Create teams with 3-6 players a side.
+- [x] Players have skill level.
+- [x] Confirm / ReShuffle teams.
+- [x] Cusomizable kits, colours and names.
+- [x] Players laid out on an image of a football pitch.
+- [x] Keep track of scores and a button to reset them.
+- [x] Reset button.

 ## Unresolved issues